Autism Spectrum Disorder

 Pediatric occupational therapy usually involves half-hour to one-hour sessions.
 However, the number of sessions per week is based on individual needs.
 Consult the evaluating therapist for the treatment plan and goals.

 The person with autism may also practice these strategies and skills outside of therapy sessions at home and in other settings including school.

 Our pediatric occupational therapist are specifically trained to address feeding and swallowing challenges in patients with autism.
 Therefore, they can evaluate the particular issue a person is dealing with and provide treatment plans for improving feeding-related challenges.

 For specific topics and information, visit https://www.autismspeaks.org/information-topic

 Attention Deficit Disorders

-Attention deficit disorders are believed to have a neurological base and include symptoms such as inattention, impulsivity, and poor safety awareness, difficulty completing tasks, poor interpersonal awareness, emotional liability and hyperactivity.
-The occupational therapist may observe issues including decreased motor precision, varying levels of arousal or alertness, impaired play development and motor planning issues.
-Many times sensory issues may be labeled as ADD.
-Treatment typically involves a sensory integrative approach.
+Attention deficit disorders are believed to have a neurological base.
+They include symptoms such as inattention, impulsivity, and poor safety awareness, difficulty completing tasks, poor interpersonal awareness, emotional liability and hyperactivity.
+Therefore, the occupational therapist may observe issues including decreased motor precision, varying levels of arousal or alertness, impaired play development and motor planning issues.
+In addition, many times sensory issues may be labeled as ADD.
+And, treatment typically involves a sensory integrative approach.